-The WJCC 1:1 laptop program provides students with a laptop for their use during the day and at home to complete work, conduct research, collaborate with peers, and otherwise enhance the learning experience.
+The WJCC Schools 1:1 laptop program provides students with a laptop for their use during the day and at home to complete work, conduct research, collaborate with peers, and otherwise enhance the learning experience.

 Participation by students in the 1:1 program is not required, but is strongly encouraged.
 Teachers will be using the laptops as part of their daily lessons and for work that is not easily replicated without a computer.
 Students will be asked to complete electronic work from home.
 The 1:1 laptop program is currently available to middle school students.